oneapi-src/level-zero-spec/include/tools/PROG.md

 which sampling type it will be used.

 To enumerate through the Metric tree:
-1. Call ::xetMetricGroupGetCount with ::xe_device_handle_t to obtain Metric Group count.
+1. Call ::xetMetricGroupGet to obtain Metric Group count.
+2. Call ::xetMetricGroupGet to obtain all Metric Groups.
-2. Iterate over all available Metric Groups using ::xetMetricGroupGet.
+3. Iterate over all available Metric Groups.
     - At this point it's possible to check e.g. Metric Group name, domain or sampling type.
-3. For each Metric Group obtain their Metric count calling ::xetMetricGroupGetProperties with Metric Group handle (::xet_metric_group_handle_t) and checking ::xet_metric_group_properties_t.metricCount.
+4. For each Metric Group obtain their Metric count calling ::xetMetricGroupGetProperties with Metric Group handle (::xet_metric_group_handle_t) and checking ::xet_metric_group_properties_t.metricCount.
-4. Iterate over available Metrics using ::xetMetricGet with parent Metric Group (::xet_metric_group_handle_t).
+5. Iterate over available Metrics using ::xetMetricGet with parent Metric Group (::xet_metric_group_handle_t).
-5. Check Metric properties (e.g. name, description) calling ::xetMetricGetProperties with parent Metric (::xet_metric_handle_t).
+6. Check Metric properties (e.g. name, description) calling ::xetMetricGetProperties with parent Metric (::xet_metric_handle_t).